trinodb/trino.io/guidelines-corporate.md

 ## Recruiting

-We encourage everyone to post information about Trino specific jobs, contracts, and internships to the `#jobs` Slack channel.
+We encourage everyone to post information about Trino-specific jobs, contracts, and internships to the `#jobs` Slack channel.

 ## Features